 Eligible full-time employees (those scheduled to perform at least 1,000 hours of service within a plan year) may participate in the Plan upon their date of employment.
-Eligible part-time employees may join the Plan once they are scheduled to perform at least 1,000 hours of service within a plan year.
+Eligible part-time employees may join the Plan once they are scheduled to or actually do perform at least 1,000 hours of service within a plan year.